andyjessop/cloudflare-kv-pouch-adapter/README.md

 - **`set(key: K, value: V): Promise<void>`**: Sets a key-value pair in the map.
 - **`size(): Promise<number>`**: Retrieves the number of key-value pairs in the map.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request on the [GitHub repository](https://github.com/your-repo/kv-pouch).

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.